engkufizz/AutomateTools/Combine_Excel/README.md

 * Python 3.8 or newer.
 * Required packages:
   * `pandas`
   * `openpyxl` (for Excel support)
 * (Optional) `tkinter` for the GUI

-Then install dependencies, for example with pip:
+Install dependencies, for example with pip:

 ```bash
 pip install pandas openpyxl